The Foyle Young Poets of the Year Award 2019 is now open.

 - If you are 11-12 your parent or guardian will need to give permission for you to enter.
 Without this permission we are not allowed to keep information about you, such as your contact details.
 This is because of new data protection rules.
 Permission can be given online or by sending in the parent or guardian permission form.

-- Teachers, librarians and youth leaders should not use the permission form, but should comply with their own organisation’s GDPR policy.
+- Teachers, librarians and youth leaders do not have to use the permission form, but should comply with their own organisation’s GDPR policy.
 If you have any questions please contact The Poetry Society on [email protected] or 020 7420 9880 and we will be happy to help.

 - The judges’ decision is final, and no correspondence will be entered into concerning this decision.